NIRSpec Bright Object Time-Series APT Template

 Section 3 in Figure 1 is where the user specifies the Target Acquisition (TA) Parameters.
 For the NIRSpec bright object time series observations mode, the TA method called WATA is recommended.
 Suggested absolute coordinate accuracies for the acquisition target are on the order of 150 milli-arcsec or better to ensure that the acquisition target falls into the S1600A1 acquisition aperture.

 The WATA procedure typically starts with placing the science target in the S1600A1 aperture and centering it with onboard software.
 In this case, the Acq Target is the science target.
 It is also possible to use WATA with an offset target.
-In that case, the offset target is defined in the Target folder of the APT proposal, and can then be selected as the Acq Target in APT.
+In that case, the offset target is defined in the Targets folder of the APT proposal, and can then be selected as the Acq Target in APT.
 When using an offset target, it is important to ensure that the relative astrometric accuracy of the two targets is sufficient to place the science target in the S1600A1 aperture.
 In either case, WATA is appropriate for targets that are point sources or nearly point sources.

 When selecting WATA as the TA Method, Section 3 looks as it does in Figure 1.
 In this section, observers can define the remaining TA parameters: the Acq Subarray, Acq Filter, and the Acq Readout Pattern.
 The options for Subarray are SUB32, SUB2048, and FULL.
 The options for Filter are F110W, F140X, and CLEAR.
 The available Readout Patterns are NRS, and NRSRAPID.
 These will be used to calculate the TA exposure time.

 The WATA procedure will always acquire a three-group exposure using the Acq Filter and Acq Readout Pattern selected by the user.
 The JWST Exposure Time Calculator (ETC) in target acquisition imaging mode should be used to estimate the exposure parameters.
 The desire is to produce a suitably strong signal (minimum of S/N = 20) in each group of the three group image without saturating the exposure.
-For quick reference, approximate magnitude ranges for S/N = 20 to saturation for WATA are shown in Table 2 of the article NIRSpec Wide Aperture Target Acquisition.
+For quick reference, approximate magnitude ranges for S/N = 20 to saturation for WATA are given in the article NIRSpec Wide Aperture Target Acquisition.